OfficeDev/Microsoft-Teams-Samples/samples/bot-consent-azuread/nodejs/README.md

     1. `MicrosoftAppId` - This is the Azure AD Client (application) ID that will be provided to you when you create the Bot Service resource in the Azure AD Portal
     2. `MicrosoftAppPassword` - Again, the Azure Portal will provide this value when you create your Bot Service resource
     3. `BaseUrl` - This is your tunneling URL that will forward traffic to your locally running instance of the Bot.
 For example it should look like `https://jalew123.eu.ngrok.io/`
-    4. `BotAuthConnectionName` - This is the OAuth connection name that you will provision when you are configuring the bot.
+    4. `OAuthConnectionName` - This is the OAuth connection name that you will provision when you are configuring the bot.
 It is highly likely this will be `AAD`

 ### [Using Azure AD](#using-azure-ad)